Layer7-Community/graphman-client/README.md

 ```

 > [!NOTE]
-> Permitted mutation actions are:
+> Permitted entity mapping actions are:
 > - NEW_OR_UPDATE
 > - NEW_OR_EXISTING
 > - ALWAYS_CREATE_NEW